kofigumbs/kofi.sexy/_blogs/embed-twitter-video.md

 ---
-title: Embedding Twitter videos
+title: Embed Twitter video
 publish_date: 2019-11-15

 ---

 Last night, I spent some time exploring Twitter's documentation for embedding tweets.
-I needed to embed a tweet with an attached video, play the video programmatically, and detect when the video had finished.
+I needed to embed a tweet with an attached video, play the video programmatically, and detect when the video finishes.
-Twitter has no such API to control it's widgets… but HTML5 does!
+Twitter has no such API to observe playback state… but HTML5 video does!
 Here is my workaround, which hopefully saves you some time:

+- Load [Twitter's embed widget](https://developer.twitter.com/en/docs/twitter-for-websites/javascript-api/guides/scripting-factory-functions) using the tweet's ID
-- On a server (AWS Lambda in my case) use the [Twitter API](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/get-statuses-show-id) to lookup the Tweet's metadata
+- On a server (AWS Lambda in my case) use the [Twitter API](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/get-statuses-show-id) to lookup the tweet's metadata
 - Grab the `.mp4` video URLs from the JSON response: `$.extended_entities.media[*].variants.url`
 - Replace the tweet widget's media content with a `<video>` tag referencing the `.mp4` URL

-My API, described above is universally accessible on this site:
+My API, described above, is universally accessible on this site:

 ```
 GET https://kofi.sexy/.netlify/functions/embed-twitter-video?tweet=<YOUR TWEET ID>
 ```

-I'll continue to host it until I run into limitations with either Twitter or Netlify.
+I'll continue to host it until I run into limitations with Twitter or Netlify.
-You can see <a href="https://github.com/hkgumbs/kofi.sexy/blob/master/_functions/embed-twitter-video.js">the source code on GitHub</a> and a live example below:
+You can <a href="https://github.com/hkgumbs/kofi.sexy/blob/master/_functions/embed-twitter-video.js">view the source code on GitHub</a> and a live example below:

 {% capture frame %}
 <!DOCTYPE HTML>